thomtreebus/Pacto/DevInstructions.md

   CORS_URL=http://localhost:3000
   ```

-- Email handler variables - We are currently using sendgrid in our application but, it may be substituted for any other smtp service that uses https and port 465.
+- Email handler variables - We are currently using [Sendgrid](https://signup.sendgrid.com/) in our application but, it may be substituted for any other SMTP service that uses https and port 465.
   ```
-  EMAIL_USER=*insert username* (usually email or an api key) EMAIL_PASS=*insert password/secret key* EMAIL_AUTHOR=*insert author to be displayed when a user receives an emaill* SMTP_HOST=*insert the smtp link*
+  EMAIL_USER=*insert username* (usually email or an api key) EMAIL_PASS=*insert password/secret key* EMAIL_AUTHOR=*insert author to be displayed when a user receives an email* SMTP_HOST=*insert the smtp link*
   ```
 - [Cloudinary](https://cloudinary.com/) variables - add the Cloudinary values that you got when registering for an account